This week on Discover Nature, seldom-seen salamanders find love in late winter.

 They live in woodlands, swamps, prairies, and old fields near farm ponds.
 You may also occasionally find them in wells, basements, and root cellars.

-In autumn, these amphibians migrate to fishless ponds and swamps, where breeding will begin in late winter.
+In autumn, these amphibians migrate to fishless ponds and swamps, where courting and breeding will begin in mid-February.

 Each female may lay up to 1,000 eggs, deposited in small clumps.